Prof Pablo Tsukayama

 Research interests

-As a Sanger International Fellow, Pablo and collaborators have set up a SARS-CoV-2 genomic surveillance platform to study its local transmission and evolution.
+As a Sanger International Fellow, Pablo and collaborators have set up a SARS-CoV-2 genomic surveillance platform to study local transmission and evolution.
 His group also conducts surveillance studies on drug-resistant Mycobacterium tuberculosis in Lima, a major TB hotspot in Latin America.
-He is also interested in the basic biology of Bartonella bacilliformis, the agent of Carrion’s Disease, a neglected disease endemic to high-altitude communities in the Peruvian Andes.
+The group is also interested in the basic biology of Bartonella bacilliformis, the agent of Carrion’s Disease, a neglected disease endemic to high-altitude communities in the Peruvian Andes.

-He obtained his PhD in Molecular Microbiology at Washington University in St. Louis, working with Prof Gautam Dantas.
+Pablo obtained his PhD in Molecular Microbiology at Washington University in St. Louis, working with Prof Gautam Dantas.
 Later, as a Chevening Scholar, he did an MSc in Public Health in Developing Countries at the London School of Hygiene and Tropical Medicine.
 In 2017, he returned to Peru as an assistant professor of microbiology at Universidad Peruana Cayetano Heredia, where he started his undergraduate training 15 years earlier.

 My publications